Hermanbence/devopskubernetes/requirements/week-3-and-4.md

 # Requirements
 For the third week’s exercises the following steps must be done before the start:
 * Install the kubectl CLI tool and add it to the PATH
-  * If you installed Docker Desktop on Windows, probably you already have it installed and added to the PATH - see check section to see if this is the case for you
+  * If you installed Docker Desktop on Windows or MacOS, probably you already have it installed and added to the PATH - see check section to see if this is the case for you
   * If not, you can download it from here: https://kubernetes.io/docs/tasks/tools/#kubectl - follow the instructions for your operating system
-  * Do not forget to add it to the PATH - the name of the executable must be `kubectl`
+  * Do not forget to add it to the PATH - the name of the executable must be `kubectl` (or `kubectl.exe` in case of Windows)
 * Install the kind CLI tool and add it to the PATH
   * Follow one of the instructions listed here that seems good for you: https://kind.sigs.k8s.io/docs/user/quick-start/#installation
   * The release binaries can be the simplest way if you do not have any package managers: https://kind.sigs.k8s.io/docs/user/quick-start/#installing-from-release-binaries